One of the trickiest questions I frequently get asked as an Italian is what are the best places to visit in Italy.

 Amalfi Coast and Sorrento

-A favorite of tourists, the Amalfi coast will steal your heart.
-A road trip along the coast is the best way to take in all the scenic views.
-Don’t miss Positano, Amalfi, Sorrento and Ravello.
-From Sorrento you can also catch a ferry to the nearby island of Capri, another Italian gem and home of the Blue Grotto.
 And if you enjoy eating fish or seafood, you will be in for a real treat.
 Don’t worry if you eat too much: you can wash everything down with limoncello at the end of the meal.
 Alternatively, hike the Path of the Gods!

 Capri

 The most impressive sight is by far the Blue Grotto, a cave with an opening right to the sea and the bluest waters.
-The chairlift on Mount Solaro is another must-do, for breathtaking views.
-Make sure to also spot the Faraglioni and head to Anacapri, a small but beautiful town.
+The chairlift on Mount Solaro is another must-do for breathtaking views.
+Make sure also to spot the Faraglioni and head to Anacapri, a small but beautiful town.

 HOW LONG TO STAY: While you can go there for just a day, you may want to linger on a bit longer to take in the relaxing atmosphere and all the sights.
+However, be prepared: Capri isn’t exactly cheap.

 Florence

-Easily one of the best cities in Italy, Florence is synonymous with art.
+Easily one of the best places to visit in Italy for the first time, Florence is synonymous with art.
 Visit, and you won’t stop marveling at all that it has to offer.
-Visit the Duomo, the Battistero and the Uffizi Gallery, see Michelangelo’s David, Piazza della Signoria, admire Ponte Vecchio and go all the way to Piazzale Michelangelo for a magnificent sunset view over the city.

 Pisa

-Internationally famous thanks to its Leaning Tower, Pisa has a lot more to offer than just the tower! plan to spend enough time browsing around Piazza dei Miracoli to also visit the Duomo and the Baptistery, both dating back to the 11th and 12th century.
-The historic center of town is also pleasant to walk around – you’ll find lovely shops, nice cafés and plenty of good restaurants.
+Plan to spend enough time browsing around Piazza dei Miracoli and also to visit the Duomo and the Baptistery, both dating back to the 11th and 12th centuries.

 HOW LONG TO STAY: Most tourists spend just a day in Pisa, usually on day trips from Florence that also go to Siena and other places.
+My post The Best Things To Do In Pisa In One Day will help you plan your day in the city.

 Siena and Tuscany